hmcezar/dicetools/README.md

 A fourth optional argument of the script is the number of bins used to the second plot (default = 36, meaning each bin is 10 degrees wide).

 ## Authorship
-Most of the scripts here were written by Henrique Musseli Cezar, with the exception of DiceWin which was written by Thiago de Souza Duarte.
+Most of the scripts here were written by Henrique Musseli Cezar, with the exception of DiceWin which was written by Thiago de Souza Duarte and Emanuel Fernandes Dias Mancio.
 These tools were written with the important contribution of Prof. Kaline Coutinho, who supervised the work and gave suggestions to the improvement of the tools.

 ## Acknowledgments
-We thank the Brazilian funding agencies [CNPq](http://www.cnpq.br/) and [CAPES](http://www.capes.gov.br/) for the fellowships and the approved research projects.
+We thank the Brazilian funding agencies [CNPq](http://www.cnpq.br/), [CAPES](http://www.capes.gov.br/) and [FAPESP](https://fapesp.br/) for the fellowships and the approved research projects.
 Most of this work was done under a CNPq PhD fellowship for Henrique Musseli Cezar (grant number 140489/2015-0) and undergraduate research fellowships for Thiago de Souza Duarte.
+And a FAPESP undergratuate fellowship for Emanuel Fernandes Dias Mancio.